Architecture + Art

 As a trained architect and practicing artist, Smith is well versed in both worlds.
 While his work is predominantly based in object-making, it also seamlessly incorporates the environment.
 Through an invisible use of technology, the gallery projects a future in which our lives have a more symbiotic relationship with the digital realm.
 The programmed color changes quietly affect the viewer’s relationship to the surrounding architecture.
 In this new and evolving surrounding, visitors navigate around large mirrors that reflect and project infinite light and shadow.

-Organized by Scottsdale Museum of Contemporary Art.
-Curated by Jennifer McCabe, director and chief curator.
+Organized by Scottsdale Museum of Contemporary Art and curated by Jennifer McCabe, director and chief curator.
+Support provided by Presenting Partner Walter and Karla Goldschmidt Foundation and Supporting Sponsors Louise Roman and Will Bruder.

 Phillip K. Smith III